 Rate of change

-AC electricity alternates back-and-forth in direction 50 or 60 times per second, according to the electrical system in the country.
+AC electricity alternates back-and-forth in direction 50 or 60 times per second, according to the electric system in the country.
 This is called the frequency and is designated as either 50 Hertz (50Hz) or 60 Hertz (60Hz).

 (See Worldwide AC Voltages and Frequencies for more information.)